☕ Coffee Row: Bail Money, Big Dreams, and School Spirit

 🌅 Looking to 2035

-The laughter faded into talk of the Gull Lake 2035 editorial.
+The laughter faded into quieter conversation as the Gull Lake 2035 editorial came up.

-Hank shot back.
+Hank leaned back.
 “That’s because next Tuesday’s the only thing that matters.
 You start talkin’ about 2035, and pretty soon you’re spendin’ money we don’t have.”

 Earl nodded vigorously.
 “And the water plant!
 I’ve been sayin’ for years it’s on borrowed time.
 If we want more families, more homes, we need a system that can handle it.
 I could draw up a whole plan myself — if anyone would let me.”

-Mayor Binder leaned back, calm and steady.
+Binder leaned back, calm and steady.
 “You’re both right.
 The plant’s showing its age, and it does limit us.
 But that’s why we plan ahead.
-We don’t need to solve it all today—just take the next step, together.
+We don’t need to solve it all today — just take the next step, together.
 That’s how towns grow.”

 🏫 The Heart of Community Spirit